dendi239/algorithms-data-structures/algebra/README.md

 ## class `Z<mod>`

 Class `Z<mod>` incapsulates residue by given modulo.
-It supports any modulo you providde, but if you need to divide reisudes one by another, you'll need to ensure that `gcd(modulo, denominator) = 1`.
+It supports any modulo you provide, but if you need to divide reisudes one by another, you'll need to ensure that `gcd(modulo, denominator) = 1`.

 Currently supported:
 - constructor, `operator int`